redgloboli/postfix_hold_on_holiday/README.md

 I uploaded this to get some experience in scripting/coding and git usage.

-Maye someone finds it useful :)
+Maybe someone finds it useful :)